FrostMando/Unity3D-Test/README.md

 What would I do: update base Unity 3D project files to this repo, clone it and work on it, update it.

 If you read this: Hello there and have fun.
 You can comment, read and propose some things.

+UPDATE: it's seems like making Git and Unity best friends is the pain the ass.
+I'm thinking I won't try to do it, for now.
+CURRENTLY FROZEN.